 Creamy Zucchini Soup with Walnuts and Dill

 pureeing the zucchini soup with a stick blender

-Stir in the fresh lemon juice and remaining olive oil, then taste and adjust the seasoning to your liking.
-Ladle the soup into bowls, drizzle with more olive oil, and sprinkle with dill.
-The soup may be served hot or cold.
+Step 5.
+Add lemon and oil.
+Stir in the lemon juice and remaining olive oil, then taste and adjust the seasoning as needed.
+Ladle into bowls, drizzle with more olive oil, and sprinkle with dill.
+Feel free to top it off with croutons as well.
+The soup will keep well for several days in the refrigerator; freeze for longer storage.

+Creamy Zucchini Soup with Walnuts and Dill